pgoyal94/Restaurants_and_House_Prices/README.md

 - Jupyter Notebooks
 - Tableau
 - PostgreSQL
-- Amazon RDS (AWS)
+- Amazon Relational Database Service (AWS)

 ## Description of the data sources
    We pulled data from Yelp, Zillow, Redfin, and SimpleMaps for our main database.
-This gives us data about restaurants, including the types of restaurants, their ratings, number of reviews, etc. as well as house price data.
-The housing data sets included zip code (postal code in datasets), so that is what we used to define a neighborhood for the purposes of our analysis.
-SimpleMaps provided city and county information for the Redfin dataset.
+This gave us data about restaurants, including the types of restaurants, their ratings, number of reviews, etc., as well as house price data.
+The housing data sets included zip code (postal code in datasets), which is what we used to define a neighborhood for the purposes of our analysis.
+SimpleMaps provided city and county information to augment the Redfin dataset so it could be merged with the Zillow dataset.

 _Note: "zip code" and "postal code" are used interchangably in this document._